johnwr-response/golang-lets-build-a-go-version-of-laravel-part2/LOCAL_NOTES.md

 ### Connecting Celeritas to our sFTP file system
 ### Updating our ListFS handler to support sFTP
 - SIDENOTE: Fixed bug in `make restart`
+### Updating our PostUploadToFS handler to support sFTP